home-assistant/home-assistant.io/source/_integrations/workday.markdown

 It allows specifying which days of the week will count as workdays and also uses the Python module [holidays](https://pypi.org/project/holidays/) to incorporate information about region-specific public holidays.

-This can be used to make daily automations that act differently wether it is a working day or not.
-For example, you could make your bedroom lights turn on (gently) at 7 in the morning if it is a workday, but wait until 11 if it is a non working day.
+This can be used to make daily automations that act differently on workdays than non-workdays.
+For example, you could make your bedroom lights turn on (gently) at 7 in the morning if it is a workday but wait until 11 if it is a non-working day.

 ## Setup